 He said, “Spatial development initiative is the company designing the project.
 We are at the designing stage now, by the time the design would have been done at the end of this year with environmental assessment and engineering design, the scooping of the project tender documents would take it to the market.

-“The road project can only be meaningful if it’s linked, facilitates and enhances businesses to develop, that’s why ECOWAS commission who is coordinating the project on behalf of member states got a consultant that will be overseeing the project built along the corridor”.
+“The road project can only be meaningful if it’s linked, facilitates and enhances businesses to develop; that’s why ECOWAS commission who is coordinating the project on behalf of member states got a consultant overseeing the project built along the corridor”.

-Head of Road and Railways, ECOWAS Commission, Ashoke Maliki, said the Abidjan-Lagos highway corridor is an important socio-economic link in the ECOWAS region of the trans-African road and motorway programme.
+Ashoke Maliki, head of Road and Railways at the ECOWAS Commission, said the Abidjan-Lagos highway corridor is an important socio-economic link in the ECOWAS region of the trans-African road and motorway programme.

 He said that the project could not be reduced to simple highway construction of highway, but a trade and coordinated set of intermodal transport and logistics infrastructures and services that facilitate trade.